Ignite the extraordinary potential in every student

 About Gene M. Kerns, Co-Author

 Gene M. Kerns, EdD, is a third-generation educator with teaching experience from elementary through the university level, in addition to his K–12 administrative experience.
 As Vice President and Chief Academic Officer at Renaissance, Dr. Kerns advises educators in both the US and the UK about academic trends and opportunities.
 Previously, he served as the Supervisor of Academic Services for the Milford School District in Milford, Delaware.
 He has bachelor’s and master’s degrees from Longwood College in Virginia and a doctor of education degree from the University of Delaware.
 His first publication, Informative Assessment: When It’s Not About a Grade, focused on using routine, reflective, and rigorous informative assessments to inform and improve teaching practices and student learning.
+Learn more about Dr. Kerns.

 "This book offers some revolutionary proposals for transforming general education and, in particular, describes how to produce high school graduates who are independent learners that are prepared and ready to employ appropriate methods to acquire whatever skills they need to succeed in their careers.”